tipi-build/docs/10-tipi-cache.md

 ## Usage

 The build cache is **enabled by _default_ on remote builds**.
-This means that _any_ build executed on tipi.build cloud machines will benefit from automatic caching: see [how to build for different targets in the **tipi build cloud](/explore/remote-build).
+This means that _any_ build executed on tipi.build cloud machines will benefit from automatic caching: see [how to build for different targets in the *tipi build cloud*](/explore/remote-build).